Performing A/B Testing in a Campaign

 To begin, go to a campaign where you have previously configured the banner channel.
 Edit the banner and follow these steps to start A/B testing, using the image below as a reference.

-1. Enable the switch that allows displaying more than one variant for the same placeholder.
+- Ensure that the switch that allows displaying more than one variant for the same placeholder is turned on.

-2. Press the button and add more variants to the banner.
+- Expand the list and add more variants (image, HTML, Prisma-AI generated, or chosen from the media library) to the banner.
 They do not need to be of the same type, since A/B testing can be performed between an image banner and an HTML banner.

 Once you have entered the variant to the banner and published the campaign, you can navigate to the Analysis menu of the campaign to see the variants that were viewed.
 You will also be able to see how each one has been interacted with, as shown in the image below.